Public–Private Investment Program for Legacy Assets

-The Public–Private Investment Program for Legacy Assets was a financial program announced on March 23, 2009, by the United States Federal Deposit Insurance Corporation (FDIC), the Federal Reserve, and the United States Treasury Department, designed to provide liquidity for so-called "toxic assets" on the balance sheets of financial institutions.
-It was one of the initiatives launched as part of the Troubled Asset Relief Program (TARP), as implemented by the U.S. Treasury under-secretary Timothy Geithner.
+The Public–Private Investment Program for Legacy Assets was a financial program announced on March 23, 2009, by the United States Federal Deposit Insurance Corporation (FDIC), the Federal Reserve, and the United States Treasury Department, designed to provide liquidity for "toxic assets" on the balance sheets of financial institutions.
+It was one of the initiatives under the Troubled Asset Relief Program (TARP), as implemented by the U.S. Treasury under-secretary Timothy Geithner.

 The major stock market indexes in the United States rallied on the day of the announcement, rising by over six percent, with shares of bank stocks rising most.
-As of early June 2009, the program had not yet been implemented, and was considered delayed.
+As of early June 2009, the program had not yet been implemented and was considered delayed.
 The Legacy Securities Program implemented by the Federal Reserve had begun by the fall of 2009 and the Legacy Loans Program was being tested by the FDIC.
 The proposed size of the program was drastically reduced when rolled out, relative to its proposed size.

 Operation

 Using $75 to $100 billion in TARP capital and capital from private investors, the Public–Private Investment Program (P-PIP) will generate $500 billion in purchasing power to buy legacy assets with the potential to expand to $1 trillion over time.
-The Public–Private Investment Program will be designed around three basic principles:
+The Public–Private Investment Program will be designed around 3 basic principles: